LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   - Update getOperationNotPermittedMessage to work for both Edit in Grid and Edit in Bulk scenarios
   - BulkUpdateForm getUpdatedData() to include Folder in updated rows, if it exists in originalData
   - Add getSelectedIds(filterIds) to QueryModel
+  - AppendUnitsInput fixes for grid cell rendering and enable/disable in bulk form

 ### version 3.39.1
 *Released*: 18 April 2024